slinderman/stats305b/_sources/index.md

 ## Books
-The first part of the course will draw from:
+This course will draw from a few textbooks:
 - Agresti, Alan.
 Categorical Data Analysis, 2nd edition.
 John Wiley & Sons, 2002. [link](https://onlinelibrary.wiley.com/doi/book/10.1002/0471249688)

-Then we will switch to following research papers and chapters from other textbooks.
+- Gelman, Andrew, et al. Bayesian Data Analysis, 3rd edition.
+Chapman and Hall/CRC, 2013. [link](http://www.stat.columbia.edu/~gelman/book/)

+We will also cover material from research papers.

-## Tentative Schedule
+## Schedule

+_Please note that this is a **tentative** schedule.
+It may change slightly depending on our pace._

 | Date         | Topic                                  | Reading |
 | ------------ | -------------------------------------- | ------- |